Skip to main content

 eventBus.subscribe("order_created", async (event) => {

-await analyticsService.trackOrder(event); // Async processing
+await analyticsService.trackOrder(event); // Background processing

 await recommendationService.updateSuggestions(event.userId);